Hiking in Bodega Bay

-All four trails are short (loops range from .75 to 1.7 miles in length) and easy to walk — many hikers combine the trails.
-But be prepared to spend longer than usual while traversing these small distances, because you'll likely be stopping here and there to gaze at the scenery and absorb the astonishing beauty that surrounds you.
+All four trails are short (loops range from .75 to 1.7 miles in length) and easy to walk—many hikers combine these trails.
+Be prepared, though, to spend longer than usual while traversing these small distances, because you'll likely be stopping here and there to gaze at the scenery and absorb the astonishing beauty that surrounds you.

 Bodega Head Trails

-The West Trail, a 1.2-mile loop, faces west, traverses coastal bluffs, and leads to an overlook view of Horseshoe Cove and the Bodega Marine Laboratory and Marine Reserve (accessible from Westshore Road, it’s open to the public for free guided tours on most Fridays).
+The West Trail, a 1.2-mile loop, faces west, traverses coastal bluffs, and leads to an overlook view of Horseshoe Cove and the Bodega Marine Laboratory and Marine Reserve (where tours and visits have been temporarily suspended).
 Here, having gradually climbed 200 feet, you'll be at the highest point of the promontory (265 feet), rewarded for your efforts with 360-degree views.

 Directions: To reach both Bodega Head trailheads from Highway 1 in Bodega Bay, take the East Shore Road exit and continue one-quarter mile to Bay Flat Road, where you'll turn right (Bay Flat soon becomes Westshore Road).
 In 3.3 miles, veer left for the east trailhead parking area or right for the west trailhead parking area.
 Parking is free.
 Dogs are not allowed on these trails.